Empower secure, external collaboration with Slack Connect

 Comply with internal data policies with custom retention

-Your custom retention settings apply to content sent by members of your organisation.
+Your custom retention settings apply to content sent by members of your organization.

 |